Our commitment in World Superbike

 TotalEnergies and Superbikes

 After a long and fruitful collaboration with Kawasaki, highlighted by Jonathan Rea's six world championship titles between 2015 and 2020, TotalEnergies is now working hand in hand with Yamaha Motor Europe in the WSBK and FIM R3 BLU CRU World Cup.
 In addition to supplying fuel to the two official Yamaha teams competing in WSBK - Pata Maxus Yamaha and GYTR GRT Yamaha - TotalEnergies is also involved in the Blu Cru programme set up by the Japanese manufacturer to teach young riders.
 As in MotoGP, the fuel supplied in WSBK is 40% renewable, non-fossil.
-‘And in the FIM R3 BLU CRU World Cup, we will supply 100% sustainable fuel this year,’ explains Thomas Fritsch, TotalEnergies' technical competition manager. ’It will be the first FIM World Championship to use such fuel.’
+‘And in the FIM R3 BLU CRU World Cup, we supply sustainable fuel,’ explains Thomas Fritsch, TotalEnergies' technical competition manager. ’It’s the first FIM World Championship to use such fuel.’
 TotalEnergies' involvement with Yamaha in WSBK is complementary to its involvement in MotoGP.
 “We support Yamaha, a major manufacturer, with the aim of transferring new technologies from one competition to another, and beyond to the series,” explains Thomas Fritsch. ’In MotoGP, we are looking for maximum performance for a prototype engine.
 In WSBK, we work with less powerful, industrially produced engines that run at lower engine speeds and have different tolerances.
 The fuel formulation has to be less extreme, even if for both competitions, the product supplied is 40% of non-fossil origin.’
-Whether for fuel or additives, the engineers from the TotalEnergies group who develop the competition products are the same as those who work on those intended for the series.
+Whether for fuel or additives, the engineers from the TotalEnergies company who develop the competition products are the same as those who work on those intended for the series.
 ‘This is important for facilitating technology transfers,’ insists Thomas Fritsch.
 ‘We share Yamaha's ambition to move things forward as quickly as possible in order to lower the carbon footprint in the global industrial sector.
-Our common goal is to develop new technologies that will decarbonise the mobility of tomorrow.’
+Our shared objective is to develop new technologies that will help contribute to decarbonising the mobility of tomorrow.

 The stakes